 These chapters are led by two ambassadors in each country, who work together with a team to organize activities, workshops, networking events, and locally represent the organization.
 Local communities include journalists, designers, communicators, activists, publicists, and other women who work in media and communications in each country.
 All of these positions are ad-honorem.

 BOARD OF DIRECTORS

-Chicas Poderosas has a board of directors that supervises the organization’s work and approves its yearly budget.
-The members of the board are:
+Chicas Poderosas’ board of directors supervises the organization’s work and approves its yearly budget.

 Nelson is the Chairman of the Board of Directors of Chicas Poderosas.
 Nelson is a leader with more than 28 years of international experience.
 He has held various leadership positions in multinational corporations.
 Nelson is an engineer with an executive international MBA.
 He is passionate about people, innovation, technology and likes to get involved in social causes.